tslateman/site/language-story.md

 Many ships have rooms and even bays, like sick bay and cargo bay.
 But "The Bay" is special.
 The Bay refers to the San Francisco Bay Area.

-"The Bay" brings its own language.
-We have a melting pot of cultures, too many to list.
-Jen's been exposed to the "hyphy movement" originating from Oakland, long before our recent visit.
-I mention this because slang is such an important element of language and communication.
-More on this later.
-The Bay Area also has many southeast Asian people with many languages and dialects.

 ## Similarities between English, Chinese, and Taiwanese

 In English, we have a common written language, as well as a fairly common spoken language, with a few regional differences.
 Many have accents, but this is nowhere near the difference between Chinese and Taiwanese.

-Trigger Warning for Mom, 媽媽, and note for newbies: Please forgive the mix of simplified and traditional characters as I quote from sources and switch contexts.
+Please forgive the mix of simplified and traditional characters as I quote from sources and switch contexts.
 I usually favor the traditional ones because I learned on those, I find them more elegant, and the extra detail offers clarity.
 (Almost like uncompressed music and even certain lines from the [Zen of Python](https://en.wikipedia.org/wiki/Zen_of_Python) but let's save that for elsewhere.)

 Chinese has 中文 ("central language") and many dialects Mandarin 普通话 ("ordinary talk") or 國語 ("national language")